 When the heat starts turning up, sometimes you just need to find a nearby water fountain to cool the kids off in.
 Water parks and splash pads are a refreshing place to jump feet first in and splash around for a quick cooling off on a hot Portland day.
-Here are a list of Portland area water fountains and small splash pad zones to enjoy a cool down with your family in and around PDX and the Portland Metro area.
+Here is a list of Portland-area water fountains and small splash pad zones to enjoy a cool down with your family in and around PDX and the Portland Metro area.
 Most of these spraygrounds and water features are open from Memorial Day Weekend to the end of September, so hit these cool water spots and have fun with the kids!

 Portland Water Fountains:

 This is a highly popular Portland spot in the summer months with its unique water fountain is great for cooling off.
 The water cascades from stone platforms down to a shallow tidal pool as it continuously circulates, keeping the water fresh and aerated.
 You will find benches scattered around to make it an easy place for a nice Portland lunch break or weekend picnic.
 One of the things that makes this interactive Portland water fountain different from the others is its sheer size, which can accommodate a large crowd on those sizzling hot days.
 This can also be a little bit of a drawback if you have really little ones and/or pets so consider the crowds on this one.

 The Caruthers Park Portland splash pad is a fantastic destination on a hot day when you need to cool off in Portland.
 A few other amenities give this water feature a unique twist for outdoor fun with its bocce court and paved/unpaved paths that run throughout.
 Grab your kids, friends and family and head down there for a water-filled, fun afternoon in PDX!